Drafting and Disputes

 Promissory Note Drafting and Disputes

 A promissory note is a contract between a borrower and a lender, for the promise to repay an amount of money within a set term with an agreed rate of interest.
 To avoid the stress and hassle that comes with drafting and disputes related to promissory notes, it is advisable to work with our experienced drafting and dispute lawyer in Orlando.
 Collecting damages and assets when a breach of promissory note occurs can be challenging and we have the experience, skills, and knowledge to help you.

-Litigating these cases can often be challenging because in some cases credit may have been extended for a specific purpose, such as purchasing equipment for a business, but a proper lien or security interest was not obtained.
+Litigating these cases can often be challenging because in some instances credit may have been extended for a specific purpose, such as purchasing equipment for a business, but a proper lien or security interest was not obtained.
 In this scenario a companion cause of action to establish an equitable lien may be appropriate.

 Personal Guarantee Drafting and Disputes